OVERVIEW

 How do you take natural nootropics?

 Natural nootropics can be taken in a variety of ways.
 You can find food substances that contain these nootropics – like coffee – which you can just eat or drink as part of your day.
 Alternatively, there are natural nootropics supplements that you can take to give your brain a little boost.
-A great way to get this boost, is by taking The London Dispensary’s nootropic Gummy Bears, you only need 1-2 per serving.
+A great way to get this boost is by taking The London Dispensary’s nootropic Gummy Bears; you only need 1-2 per serving.

 When should you take natural nootropics?